 - Motors are not connected to the correct ports.

 - Motors are not working properly because of e.g. a broken wire or bad connection.

 - The IMU(s) do not work properly because they are connected to the wrong ports, or step 4 wasn't done correctly.

 - I2C errors occur because of inappropriate routing of motor and I2C cables (consult also the I2C Error Compendium).

 - PID parameters are totally wrong for the gimbal.

 - Read also the Quick Trouble Shooting section in the next chapter!

 Related wiki article:

 After the above steps were completed, the STorM32 controller was reset and hence will start up now.

-At startup, the controller goes through its initialization steps, which typically takes about 20 - 25 seconds.
-Note that the gimbal should not be moved until the initialization is finished and the controller has reached normal operation.
+At startup, the controller goes through its initialization steps, which typically takes about 20 - 25 seconds (with configuration and tuning finished, the startup time can be cut down massively later with proper parameters).
+Note that the gimbal must not be moved until the initialization is finished and the controller has reached normal operation.
 This is indicated by the green LED going solid, and - if enabled - by a beep.